Limits & fair use

 - Up to 500 messages queued at once, per mailbox.

 Approaching a limit, you’ll get a heads-up.
-Going over briefly, we’ll slow you down (defer), never bounce your mail — a deferred message keeps retrying and gets through; a bounced one is lost.
-These numbers grow as MailHow leaves beta.
+Going over briefly, we’ll slow you down (defer), never bounce your mail.
+A deferred message keeps retrying and gets through; a bounced one is lost.

 Not allowed